WIRV Awards

 Judging panel

 The award winners are decided by an independent panel of judges, via a stringent list of judging criteria.
-The judging panel for 2025 is set to be announced shortly.

 Past WIRV Awards Winners